 You already know how much money you make in a month.
 Now you know how much you spend every month.
-This will make you realize if your spending behavior has lead you to your current problems.
+This will make you realize if your spending behavior has to lead you to your current problems.
 You need to know where your money is going and how much you can pay in order to get out of the troubled financial waters.

 Money becomes more precious when your financial life can crash anytime.
 Pay only for the necessities (your basic needs), followed by paying off state and federal taxes.
 Once you've paid for these things, focus on your debt payments.
-Create a spending plan that will help you take care of your necessary, planned and unplanned expenses.
+Create a spending plan that will help you take care of your necessary, planned, and unplanned expenses.

 You've 2 options left when the negotiation process is not successful.
-Your first option is to start paying down your debts from smallest to biggest amount.
+Your first option is to start paying down your debts from the smallest to the biggest amount.
 This is known as the snowball method.